 The Golden-fronted Woodpecker is a medium-sized woodpecker with a black cap and red crest.
 It has white cheeks, a black throat, and a yellow patch on the forehead.

-This woodpecker species can be found from southern Canada to Mexico, Central America, and Cuba, as well as Florida, Texas, and southern California.
+This woodpecker species can be found in southern Canada, Mexico, Central America, Cuba, Florida, Texas, and southern California.

 5. Hairy Woodpecker